GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## Before you begin

 The scripts provided in this repository require the existence of a `cluster_config` file in the root directory.
-This config file contains a baseline set of information, including the GCP Region, Zone and Project to be used when creating the GKE cluster.
-A template configuration file can be found [here](./scripts/cluster_config.example).
+This config file contains a baseline set of variables, including the GCP Region, Zone and Project ID to be used when creating the GKE cluster.
+A template of this configuration file named [cluster_config.example](../scripts/cluster_config.example) can be found in the scripts directory.
+Please create a copy of this file in the root directory, rename to `cluster_config` and modify as needed.

+>**NOTE:** If a `cluster_config` file is not detected in the root, the script will attempt to create one for you with the default values set.

-The section below outlines the required and optional configuration settings, including default values
+The section below outlines the required and optional configuration settings, including default values.

 ## GKE Cluster Creation Values

 Default values for required information have be populated to use the current configuration of the Google Cloud SDK, during cluster deployment.
-If you need to deploy the GKE cluster in a region,zone or project that is different than your current Google Cloud SDK configuration information, update the following settings in the `cluster_config` file
+If you need to deploy the GKE cluster in a region, zone or project that is different than your current Google Cloud SDK configuration information, update the following settings in the `cluster_config` file:

 ### Required Settings